severdia/shakespeare-obsidian/scripts_source/markdown/King John/Act 1, Scene 1.md

 *A room in King John’s palace.*

-*Enter King John, Queen Elinor, Pembroke, Essex, and Salisbury, with the Chatillion of France.*
+*Enter King John, Queen Elinor, Pembroke, Essex, and Salisbury, with the Chatillon of France.*

 **K. JOHN.**
-==1==Now say, Chatillion, what would France with us?
+==1==Now say, Chatillon, what would France with us?

 **CHAT.**
 ==2==Thus, after greeting, speaks the King of France